sclorg/s2i-python-container/README.md

 This repository contains the source for building various versions of the Python application as a reproducible container image using [source-to-image](https://github.com/openshift/source-to-image).
-Users can choose between RHEL, Fedora and CentOS based builder images.
+Users can choose between RHEL(Red Hat Enterprise Linux), Fedora and CentOS based builder images.
 The resulting image can be run using [podman](https://github.com/containers/libpod) or [docker](http://docker.io).